The Research Institute for Sustainable Humanosphere, Kyoto University is seeking applicants for the mission research fellows, as described below.

-(d) Social insurance: Health insurance, employee’s pension insurance, employment insurance, workmen’s accident compensation insurance
+(d) Social insurance: Health insurance, employee’s pension insurance, employment insurance, industrial accident compensation insurance

-(e) Allowance：Commuting allowance will be paid according to the payment base on Kyoto University
+(e) Allowance：Commuting allowance will be paid in accordance with the Kyoto University regulations.

-(Other allowances, bonus compensation, retirement benefits will not be covered.)
+(No other allowances, such as bonus, retirement benefits will not be provided.)

 The application documents you submitted will be used for recruitment and selection purposes only.